BranchMetrics/branch-roku-sdk/README.md

 Then you can receive deep link data back from Branch's servers, similar to any other Branch SDK.
 You can see an example of this code [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L171) and [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L274).

-### Deep linking

-You can test basic deep linking using the method in the previous section, `Providing info for attribution on the backend`.
-However, let's discuss any concrete use cases you have, like linking from App 1 to App 2.
-Please initiate a conversation with derrick@branch.io.
+Be sure to discuss your use cases for deep linking and attribution with a Branch team member.

-### Identifying users
+## Identifying users (optional)

 As with other Branch SDKs, you can use your own user identifiers to make session and conversion event tracking easier.